 Students from a foreign university who enrol at TU Delft as part of an international exchange programme are enrolled for a maximum of 12 months.
 These students are exempted from payment of tuition fee at TU Delft.
 Do you wish to stay longer than 12 months in order to complete the Master’s degree programme?
 Then you are subject to the standard regulations regarding tuition fee, per the start of the 13th month of enrolment.
 Fees required from exchange students for visa and/or housing should be received by bank transfer before the deadline.

 If you are granted a TU Delft-approved full scholarship which exempts you for paying the tuition fee yourself, you can ignore your payment details in Studielink.

-* TU Delft will refund the Living costs, after deducting the Residence Permit/VISA fee and/or Housing fee, into your SEPA bank account shortly after starting your studies in Delft.
-The living costs per year is based on rules of the Dutch immigration Service (IND).
+* The Living Costs per year is based on rules of the Dutch Immigration Service (IND).
+TU Delft will refund the Living Costs, after deducting the Residence Permit/VISA fee and/or Housing fee, into your SEPA bank account approximately three weeks after starting your study programme in Delft.
+Make sure to bring sufficient funds to bridge the first few weeks after arrival in the Netherlands.

 ** will be deducted from Living Costs amount

 ***This applies for all Incoming Exchange students who do not hold the EU nationality